Supreme Court allows Trump ban on transgender members of the military to take effect, for now

 Just after beginning his second term in January, Trump moved aggressively to roll back the rights of transgender people.
 Among the Republican president's actions was an executive order that claims the sexual identity of transgender service members "conflicts with a soldier's commitment to an honorable, truthful, and disciplined lifestyle, even in one's personal life" and is harmful to military readiness.

-In response, Defense Secretary Pete Hegseth issued a policy that gives the military services 30 days to figure out how they will seek out and identify transgender service members to remove them from the force.
+In response, Defense Secretary Pete Hegseth issued a policy that gave the military services 30 days to figure out how they would seek out and identify transgender service members to remove them from the force.

+“No More Trans @ DoD,” Hegseth wrote in a post on X following Tuesday's Supreme Court order.

 Three federal judges had ruled against the ban.

-In the case the justices acted in Tuesday, U.S. District Court Judge Benjamin Settle in Tacoma, Washington, had ruled for several long-serving transgender military members who say that the ban is insulting and discriminatory and that their firing would cause lasting damage to their careers and reputations.
+In the case the justices acted on Tuesday, U.S. District Court Judge Benjamin Settle in Tacoma, Washington, had ruled for seven long-serving transgender military members who say that the ban is insulting and discriminatory and that their firing would cause lasting damage to their careers and reputations.
+A prospective service member also sued.

+The individual service members who challenged the ban together have amassed more than 70 medals in 115 years of service, their lawyers wrote.
+The lead plaintiff is Emily Shilling, a Navy commander with nearly 20 years of service, including as a combat pilot who flew 60 missions in the Iraq and Afghanistan wars.

 The Trump administration offered no explanation as to why transgender troops, who have been able to serve openly over the past four years with no evidence of problems, should suddenly be banned, Settle wrote.
 The judge is an appointee of Republican President George W. Bush and is a former captain in the U.S. Army Judge Advocate General Corps.